MONTANA SHAKESPEARE IN THE PARKS

 Shakespeare in the Parks Play History

 Thank you for your interest in becoming a member of the Montana Shakespeare in the Parks (MSIP) Acting Company.

-Each year Shakespeare in the Parks employs 10 actors for a fifteen-week season that includes rehearsals and a multi-state tour in Montana, northern Wyoming, Eastern Idaho, western North Dakota and eastern Washington.
+Shakespeare in the Parks (in its 44rd season) employs 10 actors for a 15-week summer season that includes rehearsals and a multi-state tour in Montana, northern Wyoming, Eastern Idaho, western North Dakota and eastern Washington.
 Two plays rehearse for five weeks starting in late May and then tour the region for a ten-week period ending in early September.
 The 2016 season will present Richard III, directed by Kevin Asselin and The Comedy of Errors, directed by Christopher Duval.
 Starting salaries are $400/week plus room and board allowance while on tour.
 Housing in Bozeman is also provided.

 Travelogue of photos

 Artistic Director's Circle